beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 end
 ```

-First, the file extension is extracted out of the filename, and then a different program is chosen depending on the
+First, the file extension is extracted from the filename, and then a different program is chosen depending on the
 extension.
 This works because entering a filename (without a command preceding it) doesn't normally do anything in fish,
 resulting in a "command not found" error.
 We catch this error and add behavior in case we find that we have passed a
 valid file.